LiuYiSong/websocket-cross-server-adapter/api.en-US.md

   ```
 ---

-## on(event, listener)
+## on(event, listener, tag)

 ### Description
 Registers an event listener that will be executed whenever the specified event is triggered.

 ### Parameters
 - event {string}: Name of the event to listen for
 - listener {function}: Callback function to execute when the event is triggered
+- tag {string|number} [optional]: A custom tag to identify the listener for future removal

 ## Returns
 - `void`

 ---

-## once(event, listener)
+## once(event, listener, tag)

 ### Description
 Registers a one-time event listener that will be triggered only once and then automatically removed.

 ### Parameters
 - event {string}: Name of the event to listen for
 - listener {function}: Callback function to execute once when the event is triggered
+- tag {string|number} [optional]: A custom tag to identify the listener for future removal

 ## Returns
 - `void`

 ---

-## off(event, listener)
+## off(event, listenerOrTag)

 ### Description
-Removes a previously registered event listener for a given event.
+Removes previously registered event listeners for a given event.

+- If `listenerOrTag` is a function, removes the matching listener function.
+- If `listenerOrTag` is a string or number, removes listeners with the matching tag.
+- If `listenerOrTag` is not provided, removes all listeners for the event.

 ### Parameters
-- event {string}: Name of the event whose listener should be removed
+- event {string}: Name of the event whose listener(s) should be removed
-- listener {function}: The listener function to remove
+- listenerOrTag {function|string|number} [optional]: The listener function or tag to remove

 ## Returns
 - `void`